autolab-project/autolab/docs/index.rst

 	.. figure:: gui/scanning.png
 		:figclass: align-center

-All the Autolab's features are also available through an OS shell interface (Windows and Linux) that can be used to perform for instance a quick single-shot operation without opening explicitely a Python shell.
+All the Autolab's features are also available through an :ref:`os_shell` interface (Windows and Linux) that can be used to perform for instance a quick single-shot operation without opening explicitely a Python shell.

 	.. code-block:: none